HADIA-ZAKIR/Lab3/README.md

-This line is for amend test
+This line is for force push demo